csantelman/homeTemps/README.md

 - Website security - having the connection details isolated to php/db_config.php is the only way I found to keep them out of all the other php files.
 Is this correct?

 - This seems to me a very convaluted way to design a website.
-All of the child pages (<name>_history.php) and their corresponding data-retireval page (<name>_history_data.php) share most of the same code.
+All of the child pages ('name'_history.php) and their corresponding data-retireval page ('name'_history_data.php) share most of the same code.
 Column names change between them, and some labels, among other things.
 What would a better way to accomplish this be?

 - Since this is just available in my home network (not exposed to the internet) - if I wanted to have a button on the page insert a row into the database - should ajax be used?
 Should this have been ajax based vs. php?